Álvaro del Portillo

 Álvaro del Portillo y Diez de Sollano (11 March 1914 – 23 March 1994) was a Spanish Catholic bishop and engineer who served as the prelate of Opus Dei between 1982 and 1994.

 Church leaders Pope John Paul II and Cardinal Carlo Caffarra have praised Portillo as a faithful servant of God.
 John Paul II referred to him as a "good and faithful servant" while Caffarra dubbed him a "disciple of Christ".

 His cause of sainthood commenced on 21 January 2004 after being titled as a Servant of God.
 The confirmation of his heroic virtue on 28 June 2012 allowed for Pope Benedict XVI to name him as Venerable.
 He was beatified on 27 September 2014 in Madrid in a Mass that Cardinal Angelo Amato presided over on the behalf of Pope Francis.

 Life

 Alvaro del Portillo was born in Madrid on 11 March 1914.
 He was the third of eight children to the devout Ramón del Portillo Pardo and Clementina Diez de Solano Portillo; the couple had married on 11 January 1908.
 He was baptized on 17 March in the parish of Saint Joseph.
+He received his Confirmation on 28 December 1916 from the Bishop of Siguenza Eustaquio Nieto y Martín and went on to receive his First Communion on 12 May 1921.
 He studied civil engineering and after obtaining his doctorate at the University of Madrid taught at its School of Engineering.
 He briefly worked with the Bureau of Highways and Bridges in the provinces crossed by the rivers Júcar, Duero and Ebro.

-He received his Confirmation on 28 December 1916 from the Bishop of Siguenza Eustaquio Nieto y Martín and went on to receive his First Communion on 12 May 1921.